javaustin/cxyzAPI/README.md

 - This API is built to supplment the Spigot plugin CXYZ.
 You can view it [here](https://github.com/javaustin/CXYZ).
 - This project is IN PROGRESS as of February 2026.
 Please do not expect support as the project has not reached a finalized state.

-#### Project Notes
-- Note we use the term plugin and server interchangibly.
-"Plugin" refers to the Minecraft plugin that runs on the Minecraft server.
-"Server" just refers to a server a plugin runs on.

 ---

 ## Outline